 Raising taxes on tobacco and making tobacco products more expensive is particularly effective in reducing tobacco use in developing countries, where people often do not get adequate treatment if they fall sick from illnesses associated with tobacco use like cancer.

 WHO collects and analyzes data of tax prices around the world and tracks best practices.
 It advises governments on how best to strengthen their tax systems and raise tax rates.
 We know that some countries are already benefitting from increased tobacco taxes.
 Turkey, for example, has steadily increased excise taxes since 2008.
 Within the following four years, tobacco sales had fallen by 12%.
 In 2008, 22 countries had tax rates sufficiently high enough to impact consumption.
 In 2012, that had increased to 32 countries.

 World No Tobacco Day 2014 aims to encourage governments to increase tobacco taxes and to simplify the concept of tobacco taxation so more people understand the issue better.
-We have developed a number of materials including videos, fact sheets, posters and press releases, all of which can be downloaded here.
 WHO also plans to host a virtual meeting on tobacco tax on May 28th, to broaden the discussion through online interaction.
-More information is available at www.who.int/tobacco.
+More information is available at https://www.who.int/health-topics/tobacco.